 Our Counsellors include:

-You can talk to me about: You can talk to me about road trauma and the psychological impact it has on all involved and what may aid in recovery.
+You can talk to me about: You can talk to me about recovery from road trauma, loss and grief, self-compassion and mental health in general.

 What I enjoy about working at Injury Matters: I enjoy working at Injury Matters because everyone is a team player and sees the best in each other.